 Standard deviation of returns is calculated using daily returns, annualised by assuming 252 trading days p.a.
 The standard deviation of returns reflects how much the observed returns varied from the mean return over the period.
 Another term used commonly is the volatility.

 Beta is calculated as the portfolio's returns regressed against the daily returns of the ASX Gold Miners Index (XGD).
 The beta reflects the sensitivity of the portfolio's returns to the XGD's returns.

 Adjusted R-squared is the percentage of the portfolio's returns that is explained by the variation of the returns of XGD, or measures the approximate correlation of the portfolio with the benchmark index.

 Alpha is the level of outperformance of the portfolio against the XGD, expressed in annualised terms.

 Tracking error is the standard deviation of the daily excess returns of the portfolio against the XGD, expressed in annualised terms.

 Information ratio is the ratio of the annualised alpha over the tracking error.
 The ratio measures the standardised excess outperformance of the portfolio against the index, adjusted for the tracking error.

-The performance measures provided are unaudited and as such should not be considered to be accurate.
-Returns are calculated based on daily price movements and it is possible there are data errors.
+All efforts have been made to ensure that these performance measures are accurate.
 Past performance is not a reliable indicator of future returns.
 When interpreting these results, discretion is advised.
 You are advised to seek professional financial advice when making your own investment decisions based on the contents in this website as it does not guarantee your performance will resemble those shown here.